-In Greek mythology, the ambassador of the Olympian gods, Hermes, is often shown carrying a rather interesting serpent bearing staff.
+In Greek mythology, Hermes’ staff is an interesting serpent-bearing staff carried by Hermes, the ambassador of the Olympian Gods.
 The staff is called a caduceus.
-Sometimes known as a wand, of Hermes’ staff was a powerful weapon symbolizing peace and rebirth.
+Sometimes known as the wand of Hermes’, the staff was a powerful weapon symbolizing peace and rebirth.

 With such a powerful-looking wand, one would expect Hermes to be a rather serious god.
-You may be surprised to learn that, despite his prestigious title and noble weapon, In actuality, the bearer of the caduceus was a mischievous cunning trickster.
-However, this did not stop the messenger god from fulfilling his very serious role in ancient Greek mythology.
+However, despite his prestigious title and noble weapon, the bearer of the caduceus was a mischievous cunning trickster.
+But, this did not stop the messenger god from fulfilling his very serious role in ancient Greek mythology.

 The mischievous messenger god’s Roman counterpart, the god Mercury, carried the same staff.
 This famous staff or wand was not just unique to Hermes and Mercury, the caduceus was the symbol of the Heralds and messengers and so anyone with this title technically could possess one.